qcri-social/AIDR/Installation-Instructions.md

 * MySQL server running (we have tested with v14.14) -- https://dev.mysql.com/downloads/mysql/
  * Useful links for setting up MySql with Glassfish: [Using Connector/J with Glassfish](http://dev.mysql.com/doc/connector-j/en/connector-j-usagenotes-glassfish-config.html) and [How to setup a JDBC connection in Glassfish](http://computingat40s.wordpress.com/how-to-setup-a-jdbc-connection-in-glassfish/)
 * Pybossa server running -- http://docs.pybossa.com/en/latest/index.html

+AIDR developers work use an Ubuntu 12 server for developing and testing.

 # 0. Building and deploying (general)